Spend a day Exploring Palm Beach Sydney

 While there is not a huge amount of choice here, what is here is good, and surprisingly you can get a reasonably priced meal too.
 All the best options are located at the southern end of the peninsula and mainly on the Pittwater side.

 Best known is perhaps The Boathouse.
 You will find it on the Pittwater side of the peninsula; try to grab a seat outside on the deck. is a very popular place for breakfast and lunch.
 The outside deck overlooks Pittwater, and the food is tasty.
 I love the burger and chips.
-They are currently closed for renovations until the end of 2022, so if it’s been on your wish list for a while, you will need to wait a little longer!
+They are currently closed for renovations, so if it’s been on your wish list for a while, you will need to wait a little longer!

 An alternative is the Boathouse Group’s other offering Barrenjoey House just south of the ferry wharf.
 They don’t do breakfast but offer contemporary Australian cuisine on their lunch, afternoon and dinner menus.
 Their weekday happy hour is definitely a good option with $6 beers and $8 prosecco.
 I also recommend the oysters and for something more filling the Lobster flatbread.